 Cut them and add them to recipes

-Garlic blossom is cut in late June once two coils have formed and the scape stalks are still tender.
-Of course, you can also cut them once a single loop has formed but if you wait a little while you’ll get more bang for your buck!
+Garlic blossoms are cut in late June once two coils have formed and the scape stalks are still tender.
+Of course, you can also cut them once a single loop has formed, but if you wait a little while you’ll get more bang for your buck!
 To harvest, simply cut immediately above the plant’s leaves at the base of the scape stalk.
 If you wait too long, by July the garlic blossom will be tough and less palatable.

-Garlic blossom is easier to digest and its flavour is more delicate than regular garlic.
-Garlic blossom is eaten in a way comparable to vegetables.
-It can be eaten raw, steamed, sautéed, added to pesto or frozen.
+Garlic blossoms are easier to digest and the flavour is more delicate than regular garlic.
+Garlic blossoms are eaten in a way comparable to vegetables.
+They can be eaten raw, steamed, sautéed, added to pesto, or frozen.

 Now you know all the secrets to planting garlic!
 What are you waiting for?
-Enjoy these last days of fabulous fall weather by planting garlic in your vegetable garden.
+Make the most of the last few days of outdoor gardening and go plant some garlic in your vegetable garden.
 For more articles on gardening, visit the Gardening tips section of our website and follow us on social media.